MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journeys-create-automated-campaigns.md

 # Use customer journeys to create automated campaigns

-<div class="embeddedvideo"><iframe src="https://www.microsoft.com/videoplayer/embed/d73cc179-5984-4a32-ad84-0755f56b0399" frameborder="0" allowfullscreen=""></iframe></div>

-Dynamics 365 Marketing can help you visualize and automate the journey that customers will take on their way to making a purchase.
+Dynamics 365 Marketing can help you visualize and automate the journey that customers take on their way to making a purchase.
 A simple customer journey could include a short interaction, such as a single email campaign.
-A complex journey might include the full process from discovery, through nurturing, and on to marketing-qualified leads.
+A complex journey might include the full process from discovery, through nurturing, and on to identifying qualified leads.
 Customer journeys can also generate and assign tasks (such as a scheduled follow-up phone call) and trigger business workflows.

-Marketing provides a graphical journey modeler that works something like a simple board game.
+Dynamics 365 Marketing provides a graphical journey modeler that works like a simple board game.
 Each contact starts on the first square (by becoming part of a target segment), and then progresses through one square at a time, with each square representing a marketing initiative, decision point, or internal action item.

 ![An example of a customer journey](media/customer-journey.png "An example of a customer journey")

 The previous figure shows how a simple customer journey might look.
 A more complex example could work like this:

-1. A new contact from New York wants to subscribe to your newsletter and fills out a marketing page.
+1. A new contact from New York wants to subscribe to your newsletter and fills out a form on a marketing page.
 This results in a new contact record in your database.

-2. You have a dynamic segment that finds all newsletter subscribers from New York, so the new contact automatically joins that list.
+2. A dynamic segment finds all newsletter subscribers from New York, so the new contact automatically joins that list.

-3. You've created a customer journey that starts with the New York subscribers' segment as tile one, so the contact starts there and moves directly to the next tile.
+3. You've created a customer journey that starts with the New York subscribers segment as tile one, so the contact starts there and moves directly to the next tile.

-4. The next tile in the journey is an email tile, so the system automatically sends a marketing email to the new contact, and the contact moves on to the next tile.
+4. The next tile is an email tile, so the system automatically sends a marketing email to the new contact, and the contact moves on to the next tile.
 The email message offers a free white paper for download.

 5. The next tile is an if/then (condition) tile.
-It keeps the contact here until either a week goes by, or they click the download link.
-The trigger branches the path, so if the contact clicks to download the paper, they'll take the "true" path immediately; but if a week goes by without a click, they'll go down the "false" path.
+The tile keeps the contact here until either a week goes by, or the contact clicks the download link.
+The if/then tile branches the path, so if the contact clicks to download the paper, they'll take the "true" path immediately.
+But if a week goes by without a click, the contact will follow the "false" path.

 6. The top ("true") path continues with more tiles designed to nurture the lead further.
-Because the contact clicked the link, Dynamics 365 Marketing generated a lead for that contact, which represents their expression of interest in the product promoted in that white paper.
+Because the contact clicked the link, Dynamics 365 Marketing generated a lead for that contact, which represents their expression of interest in the product promoted in the white paper.
 Some tiles along this path might initiate or evaluate lead interactions (such as event invitations), while others might generate internal events (like assigning a task or launching a workflow in the CRM system).
 As the contact interacts with your initiatives, the lead builds up its score until it's ready to forward to sales.

-7. The bottom ("false") path starts with another email tile, which sends a reminder with a second chance to get the download, after which the contact might continue down the same type of nurturing path if they respond, or get dropped for now if they don't.
+7. The bottom ("false") path starts with another email tile, which sends a reminder with a second chance to download the white paper, after which the contact might continue down the same type of nurturing path if they respond, or get dropped for now if they don't.

 ## Set up a customer journey